albertogallini/txn_engine/Readme.md

 - Manages client accounts, including available, held, and total funds.
 - Handles transaction disputes for both deposits and withdrawals.
 - Locks accounts upon chargeback.
 - There are **two** transaction processeing engines.
-The first -`Engine`- is synchronous and built on top of `DashMap` which implements a sharded locked Hashmap, The second -`AsycEngine`- is asynchronosu and built on topo of custom Hasmap, `ShardedRwLockMap` that supports sharded locking, but, differently form DashMap offers asyc non blocking apis (insert/entry/iterators etc.. )
+The first -`Engine`- is synchronous and built on top of `DashMap` which implements a sharded locked Hashmap, The second -`AsyncEngine`- is asynchronous and built on top of a custom hasmap, `ShardedRwLockMap` that supports sharded locking, but, differently from DashMap offers async non blocking apis (insert/entry/iterators etc.. )
 - There are **two** distinct transaction processing engines, differentiated primarily by their concurrency model and underlying data structures.
     - The **Synchronous Engine (`Engine`)** is synchronous and built on top of **`DashMap`**. **`DashMap`** is a **high-performance, community-standard concurrent hash map** designed for use in **synchronous, multi-threaded environments**.
 It implements a **sharded locking mechanism**.
 This approach optimizes **lock granularity**, significantly **reducing contention** between threads and maximizing parallelism.
     - The **Asynchronous Engine (`AsyncEngine`)** is **asynchronous** and built on top of a **custom sharded hash map**, **`ShardedRwLockMap`**.
 This custom map also supports sharded locking but, critically, offers **asynchronous, non-blocking APIs** (e.g., `insert`, `entry`, `iterators`) by leveraging **`tokio::sync::RwLock`**.
 This is must be used in scenarios requiring **high concurrency** and **low-latency I/O** within a single application process, typically under an asynchronous runtime (like Tokio).

 **⚡️ NOTE:** This documentation refers mainly to `Engine` to describe the architecture and behaviour. `AsyncEngine` replicates the logic of `Engine`, just offering an async API.
 Whenever there is a reference to the async engine, a relevant difference in the behaviour and/or in the implications of using an async logic, the ⚡️ symbol is used.
-Furthermore, the [Asyc VS Sync performance assessment](./asyncvssync.md) document has been added to get into the details of the pros&cons od using an async engine vs a sync one and related use-cases.
+Furthermore, the [Asyc VS Sync performance assessment](./asyncvssync.md) document has been added to get into the details of the pros&cons of using an async engine vs a sync one and related use-cases.

 ### Features